If You Control The Narrative, You Control The Price

 For retail investors, alternative narratives come from social media, friends and colleagues, and broadcast media.
 The narrative could be as strong as "sticking it to Wall St" or a strong belief about what the future holds.
 The influence of these narratives is also measurable, with reports showing that share price correlates to a stock's popularity on retail trading apps.

 In conversations with investors last year, some Fresh Equities users acknowledged that the influence of technical analysis had become a factor in their investment decisions.
 In one memorable exchange, an investor started using TA despite not believing in it just because it was so successful.
-As the business parable goes, "you can be right, or you can make money."
+As the business parable goes, "You can be right, or you can make money."

 My point is that whilst fundamentals are vital to sound investment decisions, they’re not always the narrative that drives a share price.
 This is a critical point because, if you accept it, your shareholder base is both more powerful and influential than you realise.